 This article was written by Hance Law Group associate attorney Jonathan James.

 In my last article, I talked about the limited scope services we provide for divorce.
 Though divorce is where we concentrate a lot of our family law services, we also do a good deal of work post-divorce.
-And because of the nature of the post-divorce work we do, limited scope is a useful option for people who seek our post-divorce services.
+And because of the nature of the post-divorce work we do, the limited scope is a useful option for people who seek our post-divorce services.

 Typically, there are one of two issues that come up after divorce.
 Either one party isn’t complying with the divorce decree, or one party wants the custody portions of a divorce decree to be modified to better reflect changes in the former couple’s post-divorce lives.